uboslinux/ubos-docs/source/users/backup.rst

 .. warning::

-   This command will mercilessly overwrite current data.
+   This command will mercilessly overwrite current data of currently installed apps on the local device.
 For example, if the backup contains a site with a certain siteid, and there is a site with the same siteid active on the device, the current site will be replaced by the site defined in and with the data contained in the backup file.
 The previous data at the site will be